Research-focused Lecturer in Wound Healing.

-Dr Holly Wilkinson completed her PhD in Biomedical Sciences, focusing on the role of cellular senescence and metals in wound repair.
-She has extensive experience with in vitro, ex vivo and in vivo wound models.
-Her current interests span ageing, diabetes and wound infection (e.g. biofilms).
+Dr Holly Wilkinson is an award-winning Lecturer and expert in skin and wound research.
+She completed her PhD in Wound Healing, focusing on the role of cellular senescence and metals in skin repair.
+She has extensive experience with experimental models and has developed many of these herself throughout her research career (in vitro, ex vivo and in vivo).
+Her current interests span cellular ageing, diabetes, metals and wound infection (e.g. biofilms).

 Our research group is focused on understanding why chronic wounds fail to heal so we can develop more effective treatments.
 We do this by elucidating the molecular and cellular correlates of pathological wound repair using lab-based wound models and patient tissue.
 Our major current interests are understanding how: